 If you are in the middle of your healing journey, you may honestly wish you’d never started.
 You feel stuck; you can’t go back to where you were, but moving forward just seems too painful.
-But just as God was faithful to deliver His people out of bondage, he will be faithful in your journey!
+But just as God was faithful to deliver His people out of bondage, He will be faithful in your journey!

-I’ve met many women who felt stuck in the process of healing and wanted to go back to a predictable bondage.
+I’ve met many men and women who felt stuck in the process of healing and wanted to go back to a predictable bondage.
 They wish they’d never found the porn or wished the memories of the abuse could have stayed buried.
 God may have promised a place of healing and rest, but it seems so far off!

 The healing journey takes faith.
-God will finish the good work of healing that he began in you.
+God will finish the good work of healing that He began in you.

 As humans, the most natural thing is to assume that we are the center of the story.
 Your tragedy is about you, and God is simply a supporting character in your drama.
 While this is a normal assumption, it is also a false one.

-God cares deeply about each one of us, but he is the center of the story.
-Your journey isn’t ultimately about you ... it’s about him.
+God cares deeply about each one of us, but He is the center of the story.
+Your journey isn’t ultimately about you... it’s about Him.

 There were over a million people (many Israelites and others who joined them) who journeyed out of Egypt.
 We only know a few of their names.
 Each one of them participated in one of the greatest events in human history, but the memory of them is completely gone.
 The only important One to remember is Yahweh, the Almighty God.
-Everything that happened was ultimately about His great love, power and the sovereignty of His will.
+Everything that happened was ultimately about His great love, power, and the sovereignty of His will.